LMW90/codewars/README.md

-A repository for storing codewars challenges
+A repository for storing solved codewars challenges